qlik-oss/picasso.js/plugins/hammer/readme.md

     return true;
   },
   gestures: [{
-    type: 'Pan', // required - Point out which hammer recognizer that should be used
+    type: 'Pan', // required - Point out which hammer recognizer should be used
     options: { // optional - Options for hammer Pan recognizer /**
       * Determines if this gestures should be enabled or not, Runs every event loop that Hammer processes